Ahmad-Amin-Data/Top-YoutTube-Channels-for-a-Marketing-Campaign/README.md

 - total subscribers
 - total views
 - total videos uploaded
-- the client provide it and you can find it here
+- the client provide it and you can find it inside the repo asset folder